Azure/ShieldGuard/docs/manual/writing-policy.md

 Policy rule is the minimum execution unit in ShieldGuard.
 The query engine queries each rule with each of the input data to gather validation results.
-If the input data violates the policy, the policy should return an advisory message to help user to understand the reason and potential mitigation steps.
+If the input data violates the policy, the policy should return an advisory message to help user understand the reason and potential mitigation steps.

 In ShieldGuard, we express each policy rule as an expression with OPA policy language.